In this section

 - LTAs offered occasionally and on a not-for-profit basis and only for a limited group of consumers

-The fact that a customer pays separately for the travel services does not mean that it is a Linked Travel Arrangement.
-They must select a service and book it before moving on to select and book the second and further services for the resulting trip to be a Linked Travel Arrangement rather than a package.
+The fact that a consumer pays separately for the travel services does not mean that it is an LTA.
+They must select a service and book it before moving on to select and book the second and further services for the resulting trip to be an LTA rather than a package.

 An online bed bank gave a traveller a selection of hotels to choose from.
-The traveller purchased a hotel with the description, “The hotel has a wonderful sea view”.
-The bed bank took payment for the hotel and in a separate transaction, the consumer paid for a flight to the resort.
-This was, therefore, an LTA.
-However, when the consumers arrived, they found the description of the room to be totally misleading.
-The room had a ‘sea view’ painted on the wall which led to an investigation.
+The traveller purchased a hotel with the description, "The hotel has a wonderful sea view".
+The traveller clicked a link on the bed bank's website and was taken to an airline website, where they selected and paid separately for a flight.
+The traveller had therefore purchased an LTA.
+However, when the traveller arrived, they found the description of the room to be totally misleading.
+The picture of the hotel, which accompanied the online description, is below.